tylim88/Firelord/README.md

 just use collection group reference instead of collection reference, refer back [Getting Started](#-getting-started) on how to create collection group reference

-## 🐇 Limitation

-While the wrapper try to solve as much as possible, some problem cannot be solved due to typing difficulty, or require huge effort to implement, or straight up not can be solved.

-1. object data type is not supported.

-2. FirebaseFirestore.FieldValue is not narrowed down.(there should be simple solution for this)

-3. despite able to type [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), there is no type safe measurement for [Query Limitation](https://firebase.google.com/docs/firestore/query-data/queries) because the number of `where` clause is unforeseeable.

 ## 🐕 Opinionated

 There is one opinionated element in the wrapper, that is `createdAt` and `updatedAt` timestamp that add or update automatically.